hieuvt29/break_md5/readme.md

 `$ mpirun -np <num_process> [-hostfile <hostfile>] md5 <md5 hashed pass> <pass length> <pass type>`
 - `<hostfile>` contains name of hosts you want to run processes on, each name in a separate row
 - `<md5 hashed pass>` is the message after hashing by md5, we can get that by `$ echo -n "<message>" | md5sum`
+- `<pass type>`: from 1 to 6, to choose character set used to build message like lowercase characters, uppercase characters, special characters